The life and times of Lincoln's river

 The Sangamon's been that way for a long time.
 Runoff from melting snow and spring rains bloat the river every year, and an especially quick thaw, or, more usually, an extra-heavy rain can force it up several feet overnight.
 When that happens, coffee-brown water spills so fast over the banks and into the low places it sounds like a freight train.

 People curse the river every time it floods, but the flooding is a habit for which man, not nature, is responsible.
 Land close to the river was highly prized by early Illinois farmers, and they stripped the land of its absorptive cover of timber and prairie grass and plowed it for crops—in some places right up to the water's edge.
-The denuding of the watershed accelerated after 1875, when underground drain tile allowed farmers to plow even closer to the riverbank.
+The denuding of the watershed accelerated after 1875, when underground drain tile carried away enough sub-surface water that farmers could plow land that may close to the riverbank.

 When rain falls upriver faster than the bare earth can soak it up, the excess—billions of gallons—runs quickly off the surface, swelling the rills that drain the Sangamon valley, surging inexorably toward the narrow bed of the Sangamon itself.
 Rainwater collects in city streets even faster, and municipal storm sewers add to the river's burden.
 Finally, there is too much water for the river to handle.
 It spills what it can't carry onto the land around it, turning puddles into ponds and cornfields into lakes.

 The Sangamon floods nearly every year.
 Some years it’s little more than an inconvenience, out in others it has washed out crops and even roads and bridges.
-The Army Corps of Engineers has channelized some stretches of the river in an attempt to increase its flow capacity and thus reduce flooding.
-A few years ago, in fact, the corps wanted to dredge and channelize the Sangamon all the way from Decatur to the Illinois River as part of its now-abandoned Oakley Reservoir project.
+The Army Corps of Engineers has straightened and dredged and cleared or "channelized" some stretches of the river in an attempt to increase its flow capacity and thus reduce flooding.
+A few years ago, in fact, the corps wanted to channelize the Sangamon all the way from Decatur to the Illinois River as part of its now-abandoned Oakley Reservoir project.
 That project, which was intended to provide a 11,000-acre auxiliary water source for Decatur and vicinity by damming the river near Oakley, was obstinately opposed by farmers and conservationists appalled at the reservoir's cost both in land and damage to places like Allerton Park near Monticello.
 The channelizing—a sort of ecological lobotomy—would have changed the lower Sangamon from a living river into a 110-mile water-filled ditch.

 The loss of natural cover along the Sangamon is responsible not only for floods but also for making it a muddy river.
 When rainwater falls on bare ground it scours the earth, picking up topsoil by the ton and carrying it into the Sangamon.
 An 1823 guidebook noted that at Springfield "the current of the Sangamon is brisk and the water clear"; poet William Cullen Bryant, passing through on horseback a few years later, made a similar observation.
 The river ran dirty in the spring, of course, but in calmer seasons it was clear from Harpster to Browning.
 Now even modest rains fill the stream with more silt than it can carry, and clear water in the lower Sangamon is rarer than a cool breeze in August.